-Installing a software seems easy.
-Just run the setup file, agree to license agreement, select destination location to install, confirm program’s shortcut location, create desktop and tray icon, and finally install.
-It looked like many steps are involved but we usually just ignore all those and continue clicking next until the setup completes.
-Installing on one computer is not a problem but what if I am required to install on hundreds of computers?
-Am I going to go to each computer and do the steps over and over again?
-Of course not!
+If you want to Install a piece of software, it’s obviously very easy to do generally speaking.
+Just run the setup file, agree to the license agreement, select destination location to install, confirm the program’s shortcut location, create desktop and tray icon, and finally install.
+It looks like many steps are involved but we usually just ignore all those and continue clicking Next until the setup completes.
+Obviously, these days you have to be a bit more careful because of all the extra options during installation such as installing toolbars etc, but it’s still pretty fast and easy with common sense applied.